NEORV32 (RISC-V) by zerogravity

 - Getting Started :rocket:

 The NEORV32 Processor is a customizable microcontroller-like system on chip (SoC) that is based on the RISC-V NEORV32 CPU.
-The project is intended as auxiliary processor in larger SoC designs or as ready-to-go stand-alone custom / customizable microcontroller.
+The project is intended as auxiliary processor in larger SoC designs or as ready-to-go stand-alone custom microcontroller that even fits into a Lattice iCE40 UltraPlus 5k low-power FPGA running at +24 MHz.

 Project Key Features

-- [x] all-in-one: CPU plus Processor/SoC plus Software Framework & Tooling
+- [x] all-in-one package: CPU + SoC + Software Framework & Tooling

 - [x] completely described in behavioral, platform-independent VHDL - no primitives, macros, etc.

-- [x] be as small as possible (while being as RISC-V-compliant as possible) – but with a reasonable size-performance trade-off: the processor (CPU including privileged architecture) fits innto a Lattice iCE40 UltraPlus 5k low-power FPGA running at 24 MHz
+- [x] aims to be as small as possible while being as RISC-V-compliant as possible - with a reasonable area-performance trade-off

 - [x] easy to use even for FPGA/RISC-V starters – intended to work out of the box